desiretech/lompang/README.md

 Equivalent of rooms and channels in standard pubsub terminology.
 A Group can contain a mixture of Posts and Users.
 Once a User is subscribed to a Group using the _join_ or _listen_ method, Users and Posts packets are pushed through the socketReceivedDict delegate method.

 ###### Users
-When connected to Lompang backend for the first time, a device will be allocated a unique identifier _user_ that identifies a User by device and app.
+When connecting to Lompang SDK for the first time, a device will be allocated a unique identifier _user_ that identifies a User by device and app.
 This unique identifier stays unchanged across sessions, even after an uninstall.
 Below code snippet shows a sample User package that is sent to the socketReceivedDict delegate method. _group_ refers to the Group from which the User package is pushed from. _timestamp_ refers to the Unix timestamp in milliseconds the User was last seen in the Group. _timestamp= 0_ indicates User is currently online. _userload_ is the custom payload that is attached to the User.

 ```
 @@@ socketReceivedDict: {